A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Experimental results

-Recall that in this paper, we only consider the DRL part of Wuji, we then compare our results with the number of bugs detected by the Wuji framework.
-Since the authors of Wuji did not consider the average cumulative reward as a metric in the original work, we did not report it here.
-The reason is that we would not have any baselines to validate the results.
-A2C\_SB performs better than A2C\_WUJI and A2C\_TF in terms of detecting bugs.
-The latter slightly performs better than A2C\_WUJI.
-Wuji randomly initialized DNNs policies that are used by their A2C agent to detect bugs, which explained the faster detection of bugs between $[0.25E+6, 1.25E+6]$ steps in comparison to the others A2Cs.
-By employing DRL algorithms from different frameworks, the data to feed the DNNs are directly collected from the environment.
-This difference, we think, might affect the agent effectiveness to detect bugs \cite{Nguyen2018ImprovingMR}.
+Recall that in this study, given that we compare DRL algorithms, we compare our results with the number of bugs detected by only the DRL part of wuji.
+Since the authors of wuji did not consider the average cumulative reward as a metric in the original work, we did not report it here.
+The reason is that we would not have any baselines to compare the results.
+A2C\_SB performs better than A2C\_wuji and A2C\_TF in terms of detecting bugs.
+In terms of rewards earned, the A2C algorithm from Stable-baselines3 performs better on average as it detects more bugs of Type 1 (see Table \ref{tab:Detection capabilities of the A2C and PPO}).

-Figure \ref{fig:Figure_PPOS-BUGS} and \ref{fig:Figure_PP0S-AVERAGE-REWARD} shows respectively the average number of detected bugs and average cumulative reward obtained by the PPO algorithms from Stable-baselines3 (PPO\_SB) and Tensorforce (PPO\_TF) frameworks.
-The PPO algorithms detect 1 to 2 more bugs than the A2Cs.
+Figures \ref{fig:Figure_PPOS-BUGS} and \ref{fig:Figure_PP0S-AVERAGE-REWARD} show respectively the average number of detected bugs and average cumulative reward obtained by the PPO algorithms from Stable-baselines3 (PPO\_SB) and Tensorforce (PPO\_TF) frameworks.

+PPO\_SB has slightly (4.69\%) better performance in comparison to PPO\_TF in terms of bugs detected.
+Similarly, PPO\_SB performs better on average, in terms of rewards earned.

-Figure \ref{fig:bugs discovered using different strategies} shows the statistical results of the number of bugs discovered by all the studied RL configurations.
+Figure \ref{fig:bugs discovered using different strategies} shows the statistical results of the number of bugs discovered by all the studied DRL configurations.

-A2C and PPO algorithms from the selected RL frameworks have a faster convergence rate, until the number of bugs detected reaches 19.
-Figure \ref{fig:bugs discovered using different strategies} shows that their bug detection capabilities are statistically similar.
-The A2C implementation of Wuji's paper \cite{zheng2019wuji} detects $19\%$ less bugs than the others A2Cs and PPOs after 4 millions steps during testing.
-Among the studied DQN strategies, DQN\_SB, DQN\_KR and DQN\_TF detect respectively $88\%$, $92\%$, $98\%$ less bugs than the A2C implementation of Wuji's paper at the same step number.
+The A2C implementation of wuji \cite{zheng2019wuji} detects 19\% fewer bugs than the other A2C\_SB, A2C\_TF, PPO\_TF, PPO\_SB after 4 million steps during testing.
+Among the studied DQN strategies, DQN\_SB, DQN\_KR and DQN\_TF detect 88\%, 92\%, and 98\% fewer bugs respectively than the A2C implementation of wuji at the same step number.
+A2C algorithm takes advantage of all the benefits of value-based (like DQN) and policy-based DRL algorithms which explain why it detects more bugs than DQN algorithm.

+To assess the bug detection process, we calculate the rate of bug detection as the number of detected bugs to the number of total bugs.
+Table \ref{tab:Detection capabilities of DQN} and Table \ref{tab:Detection capabilities of the A2C and PPO} report the detection rate (in percentage) of the DRL strategies per type of bugs as defined in Subsection \ref{sec:Datasets 3.2.4}, for each testing budget (4 million steps and 10,000 steps).

+The results show that the DQNs detect Type 2 more effectively, while the PPO strategies detect Type 1 more effectively.